Adi Shamir visa snub: US govt slammed after the S in RSA blocked from his own RSA conf

 'If someone like me can't get in to give a keynote, perhaps it's time we rethink where we organize our events'

-RSA Adi Shamir, the S in the renowned RSA encryption system, didn't take his usual place on the Cryptographers' Panel at this year's RSA Conference in San Francisco – because he couldn't get a visa from the US government.
+RSA Adi Shamir, the S in the RSA encryption system, didn't take his usual place on the Cryptographers' Panel at this year's RSA Conference in San Francisco – because he couldn't get a visa from the US government.
 And he's not alone.

 Shamir usually attends the USA event each year to speak on a panel with fellow cryptographers.
 However, he heard nothing back about his visa application this time around, and so is stuck at home.